jolespin/veba/README.md

 ___________________________________________________________________

 ### Development
-VEBA is currently under active development.
-If you are interested in requesting features or wish to report a bug, please post a GitHub issue prefixed with the tag [Feature Request] and [Bug], respectively.
+*VEBA* is currently under active development.
+If you are interested in requesting features or wish to report a bug, please post a GitHub issue prefixed with the tag `[Feature Request]` and `[Bug]`, respectively.

-For questions please contact me at `jespinoz[A|T]jcvi[DOT]org`
 ___________________________________________________________________

 ### Installation and databases